vegaprotocol/documentation/versioned_docs/version-v0.72/concepts/assets/deposits-withdrawals.md

 :::info Try it out
-Deposit assets using the [Vega Console trading interface ↗](https://console.fairground.wtf), in the Portfolio section.
+Deposit assets using the [Vega Console trading interface ↗](https://console.vega.xyz/), in the Portfolio section.
 :::

-The first assets that will be available for interacting with markets on Vega will be ERC-20 assets, the only bridge currently available.
+The first assets available for interacting with markets on Vega are ERC-20 assets, the only bridge currently available.
 An asset's ERC-20 token contract needs to be available on the bridge before it can be used, which happens in the governance and enactment process for new assets.

 An asset can then be deposited into the ERC-20 bridge contract.
 The funds in that smart contract will then be made available to the user's chosen Vega public key.